 In the future, we may be unable to find banks or financial institutions that are willing to provide us with bank accounts and other services or such service may be interrupted by government action.
 A number of companies that provide bitcoin or other cryptocurrency-related services have been unable to find banks or financial institutions that are willing to provide them with bank accounts and other services.
 Similarly, a number of companies and individuals or businesses associated with cryptocurrencies may have had and may continue to have their existing bank accounts closed or services discontinued with financial institutions.
 We also may be unable to maintain these services for our business.
 The difficulty that many businesses that provide bitcoin or other cryptocurrency-related services have and may continue to have in finding banks and financial institutions willing to provide them services may decrease the usefulness of cryptocurrencies as a payment system and harm public perception of cryptocurrencies.
-Similarly, the usefulness of cryptocurrencies as a payment system and the public perception of cryptocurrencies could be damaged if banks or financial institutions were to close the accounts of businesses providing bitcoin or other cryptocurrency-related services.
+Similarly, the usefulness of cryptocurrencies as a payment system and harm public perception of cryptocurrencies.
+Similarly, the usefulness of cryptocurrencies of businesses providing bitcoin or other cryptocurrency-related services.
 This could occur as a result of compliance risk, cost, government regulation or public pressure.
 The risk applies to securities firms, clearance and settlement firms, national stock and commodities exchanges, the over-the-counter market and the Depository Trust Company.
 Such factors would have a material adverse effect on our business, prospects, financial condition, and operating results.